PPPPatrick0/SP3K_Fucker/README.md

 Different firmware versions can have a noticeable impact on the music tone.
 This module makes it easy to switch between firmware, allowing you to find the sound signature you prefer.

+**Oops: 404 Not Found** Please wait for this section to be completed.